-Sean specialises in understanding human-animal-environment interactions through the synthesis of biomolecular (proteomic, stable isotope analysis and genetics), zooarchaeological, historical and experimental archaeological research.
-His research focusses on using archaeology to help tackle modern environmental and societal challenges, including wildlife managment and marine plastic pollution.
+Sean specialises in exploring deep-time human-animal-environment interactions through the synthesis of zooarchaeological, biomolecular (isotope analysis, proteomics and genetics), historical and anthropological research.
+His research focusses on using archaeology to help tackle modern environmental and societal challenges, including biodiversity, animal health, wildlife managment and marine plastic pollution.

-He holds a PhD in Archaeology from the University of York where his research focussed on 'The proteomic and isotopic analysis of parchment and their application to post-medieval sheep husbandry in Britain'.
+He holds a PhD in Archaeology from the University of York where his AHRC-funded research focussed on the proteomic and isotopic analysis of parchment to investigate the British 'Agricultural Revolution'.
 Currently, Sean is a Postdoctoral Research Fellow on the Wellcome Trust funded From 'Feed the Birds' to 'Do Not Feed the Animals'

 Current Archaeology, November Issue, 2021 - Biocodicology and the proteomics of parchment

 Current Archaeology, August Issue, 2021 - Count your chickens: a new ageing technique for domesticated fowl

 The Times, 8 June 2021 - Iron Age farmers believed a chicken was for life, not just for dinner